shamrin/PDFchomp/README.markdown

 **This project is currently DEAD.
-I found it looking through my old files.
 Worked on it in September 2009.**

 ## PDFchomp: graphical PDF editor